Big-Onche/Cube-Conflict/licenses/readme_cubeconflict_en.txt

 =============

 Cube Conflict uses Tesseract (http://tesseract.gg) as game engine.
-See licence/readme_tesseract.txt
+See licences/readme_tesseract.txt

 AUTHORS
 ======
-Jean Onche and LordSpock (PixStudio)
+Jean Onche
-Others (for some 3D models and concepts) :
+Others (for some 3D models: Skyser
-Skyser, JoueurZero, JambonBeurreMan, Kara, Harmonyra.
+Special thanks to : The creators of Cube Engine 2 / Tesseract, "Lordspock" (PixStudio) and "lag-it".